efmomoh/Hello_Microverse/README.md

 ### Key Features <a name="key-features"></a>

 - Set up the linter for the project 👌
-- Add the test file and node modules at the .gitignore file🚀
+- Add the test file and node modules to the .gitignore file🚀
 - Add the styling

 <p align="right">(<a href="#readme-top">back to top</a>)</p>